IBM/GetStartedJava/README.md

 To stop your application, press Ctrl-C in the command-line window where you started the application.

-## 3. Prepare the application for deployment
+## 3. Prepare the application for deployment to IBM Cloud
 To deploy to IBM Cloud, it can be helpful to set up a manifest.yml file.
 The manifest.yml includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
-We've provided a sample manifest.yml file in the get-started-java directory.
+We've provided a sample manifest.yml file in the UsingLiberyToBuildJavaApplications directory.

 ```
   applications: